-This is a practical, project-based course designed to enable students to explore, acquire and develop skills, knowledge and understanding through traditional and digital photographic techniques.
+This is a practical, project-based course designed to enable pupils to explore, acquire and develop skills, knowledge and understanding through traditional and digital photographic techniques.
 Photography is defined here as the practice of creating durable static or moving images by recording light with light-sensitive materials.
-Students will build a portfolio exploring many aspects of photography, by investigating practical, critical and contextual sources such as the work of historical and contemporary photographers and the different purposes, intentions and functions of photography.
+Pupils will build a portfolio exploring many aspects of photography, by investigating practical, critical and contextual sources such as the work of historical and contemporary photographers and the different purposes, intentions and functions of photography.
+You must demonstrate the knowledge, skills and understanding through area(s) of study relevant to photography by creating your own work.
+This course is suitable for all pupils who have a keen interest in photography who wish to further their creatives and technical skills